 Managing stress: Stress can impede the body's natural detoxification mechanisms.
 Engaging in stress-reducing practices like meditation, deep breathing exercises, yoga, EFT, or engaging in hobbies can help lower stress levels and support detoxification.

-Deep breathing techniques: Deep breathing can help activate the lungs to regenerate and floods the body with oxygen.
+Deep breathing techniques: Deep breathing can help activate the lungs to regenerate and flood the body with oxygen.
 The lungs are one of the body's detoxifying organs and breathing clean, pure oxygenated air can help support the detox process.

 Holistic centers and treatments: Consider checking out a local oxygen bar or ozone therapy center for further support during the detoxification process.
 IV infusions with vitamins, hydration, and botanicals can also accelerate the healing and detoxification process with powerful antioxidant supplements administered via IV infusion.